v-shenoy/advent-of-code-2022/README.md

 I will also try to add basic comments explaining my approach, as well as benchmark the code.

 > Note - This is my first time writing Rust programs.
-Due to my lack of knowledge, some of solutions maybe not be the best Rust code, either in terms of
+For many of my solutions there might be a better way,
-> efficiency or being idiomatic.
+> in terms of efficiency or writing Rust-y code.

 ## Solutions